MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-dashboard-add-widget.md

     ![Add tile window](media/service-dashboard-add-widget/power-bi-add-tile.png)

 ## Add an image
 If you want to add your company logo or some other image to your dashboard, you save the image file online and link to it.
 Make sure security credentials aren't required to access the image file.
 For example, because OneDrive and SharePoint require authentication, images stored there can't be added to a dashboard this way.
+Also, images can't be in .svg format.

 1. From the **Add tile** window, select **Image** > **Next**.